Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 ## Function Declarations

-When `@PowerAssert` is added to a function, the compiler-plugin will generate a synthetic copy of the function.
+When `@PowerAssert` is added to a function, the compiler plugin will generate a synthetic copy of the function.
 This synthetic copy adds a parameter of type `() -> CallExplanation`.
 Both functions are then transformed to replace any calls to `PowerAssert.explanation`, with either `null` in the case of the original function, or the additional parameter in the case of the synthetic copy.